 “Yes,” she answered.

 “That’s an artist for you,” I thought to myself… and smiled.
-Who in the world would ever come up with the idea of zebra-striped shower curtains for a Thanksgiving dinner table?
+Who in the world would ever come up with the idea of using zebra-striped shower curtains for a tablecloth.
 Only Jenny.

-“Let’s go look,” I said with a smile and twinkle in my eye, loving her idea.
-Without a word, she knew I was going to buy them for her.
-So off to Target we drove.
-The linens were at the back of the store and the shower curtains she wanted to show me were on the bottom shelf.
+“Let’s go look,” I said with a twinkle in my eye, loving her idea.
+Without a word, she knew I would buy them for her.
+So off to Target, we drove.
+The linens were at the back of the store and the shower curtains she wanted were on the bottom shelf.

-Sitting on the floor we laughed and I said in awe, “The shower curtains will make stunning tablecloths!”
-They were stark white with jet-black stripes and I looked at this daughter of mine and said, “I love them!
+Sitting together on the floor we laughed, and I said in awe, “The shower curtains will make stunning tablecloths!”
+They were stark white with jet-black stripes, and I looked at this daughter of mine and said, “I love them!
 And I want to buy them for you as a Thanksgiving present.
 You sure know how to celebrate Thanksgiving with Moxie.”

 A Thanksgiving to Remember

-Then darkness set in and guests began to arrive.
+Then darkness set in, and guests began to arrive.
 This is when Jenny’s table came alive.
 It was breathtaking!
-The shower curtains stood out against colorful, red patterned plates, red candles ran down the center of the table, and bright red flowers in small clear glass vases in front of each of the eighteen place settings.
+The shower curtains stood out against colorful, red patterned plates, red candles ran down the center of the table, and bright red flowers in small clear glass vases were in front of each of the eighteen place settings.
 The aroma of Mrs. Doubtfire’s cooking enveloped their home.
-Love and the fragrance of the candles and delicious food were in the air.
+Love, the fragrance of the candles, and delicious food aroma were in the air.

-The crowd was as unexpected as the zebra tablecloths, which made for a very interesting and engaging evening.
+The crowd was as unexpected as the zebra tablecloths, which made for an exciting and engaging evening.

 The people around the table showed the diversity of America.
 There were Hispanics, African-Americans, Caucasians, Jews, Christians, and zebra-designed tablecloths at Jenny’s and Bruce’s Thanksgiving Dinner!
-The evening had wonderful conversation, which of course included the story of Jenny’s tablecloths.
+The evening was filled with wonderful conversation, which included the story of Jenny’s tablecloths.
 Some of the guests commented the tablecloths were the hit of the night!

-However, in my mind, my daughter, Jenny was the hit.
+However, in my mind, my daughter, Jenny, was the hit.
 She had the clarity of vision to know exactly how she wanted to present her table to her guests.
 She was wise in her selection of friends.
-AND, she is my Jenny who knows how to celebrate Thanksgiving with Moxie.
+She is my Jenny, who knows how to celebrate Thanksgiving with Moxie.